Black Bottom Cookie Bars

 - 1 & 1/2 teaspoons vanilla extract

-Preheat oven to 350°.
-Lightly butter an 8-inch square baking pan.
+- Preheat oven to 350°F. Lightly butter an 8-inch square baking pan.
 Line with parchment, leaving about a 2-inch overhang on two sides.
-Lightly butter parchment.
+Lightly butter the parchment.

-Whisk together butter and both sugars in a large bowl.
-Whisk in eggs and vanilla.
-Gradually add flour and salt, mixing just until moistened.
+- Whisk together the butter and both sugars in a large bowl.
+Whisk in the eggs and vanilla.
+Gradually add the flour and salt, mixing just until moistened.

-Divide batter in half, and transfer one half to a separate bowl.
-Stir in cocoa powder and chocolate chips until combined.
+- Divide the batter in half, and transfer one half to a separate bowl.
+To one portion of the batter, add the cocoa powder and chocolate chips, and stir until combined.

-Place chocolate batter in baking pan.
-Spread evenly and smooth top.
-Spread plain batter on top of chocolate batter.
-Smooth top.
+- Place the chocolate batter in the baking pan.
+Spread evenly and smooth the top.

-Bake 25-30 minutes, or until top is golden brown and a toothpick inserted in the center comes out clean.
-Cool completely in pan on wire rack.
+- Bake 25-30 minutes, or until the top is golden brown and a toothpick inserted in the center comes out clean.
+Cool completely in the pan on a wire rack.